robinmattern/FRDocs_dev01-robin/Setup/purposes/pfr0307_Deploy-my-custom-app.md

 <!-- ------------------------------------------------------------------------- -->

-## Purpose for 3.1 Deploy My React Apps
+## Purpose for 3.1 Deploy My Custom App

 #### Introduction  (*This section is not complete*)
 ----